linogaliana/website/content/authors/admin/_index.md

 ---
 authors:
 - Lino Galiana
-bio: I am a statistician at the Department of Economic Studies (Insee), the French national statistical institute.
+bio: I am a statistician at the Department of Economic Studies of Insee, the French national statistical institute.
 I study Big Data and computational methods related to microeconometric and data science fields.
 education:
   courses:
   - course: Statistics and Data Science